 Your company name cannot be offensive.

 Your name also cannot contain a ‘sensitive’ word or expression, or suggest a connection with government or local authorities, unless you get permission.

-To use ‘Accredited’ in your company’s name, you need permission from the Department for Business, Energy and Industrial Strategy (BEIS).
+To use ‘Accredited’ in your company’s name, you need permission from the Department for Business and Trade (DBT).